fpc/FPCBuild/install/doc/readme.txt

 recommended format is pdf.
 These are all available on ftp://ftp.freepascal.org/fpc/dist/docs-2.2.0

-NB that there is at present no FPC specific documentation for the Win32 system functions.
-There is a note in the ftp /doc explaining where the MS help file for this can be obtained.
+NB that there is at present no FPC specific documentation for the platform specific API (like Win32 system functions, etc.).
+There is a note in the ftp /doc explaining where MS help file documenting Win32 API can be obtained, other platforms (especially Unix-based ones) often come with this documentation included in system installation.

 ****************************************************************************